-Earlier this year, visitors to Grace Park in Hawthorn may have noticed a colourful new artwork coming to life.
-Melbourne artist James Price has created a vibrant new mural, which celebrates the fun of getting active outdoors on the double-sided rebound wall alongside the basketball courts.
+From early 2020, visitors to Grace Park in Hawthorn may have noticed a colourful new artwork coming to life.
+Melbourne artist James Price created a vibrant mural, which celebrates the fun of getting active outdoors on the double-sided rebound wall alongside the basketball courts.

 Covering both sides of the 11 by 2.7 metre brick wall, James has used bold patterns, lines and shapes to create a tennis graphic on one side and a soccer scene on the reverse.
 Spending almost 5 days working on each side, James painted the block base colours first, before drawing the illustration on top and applying the final layers of paint.
 The wall's composition was designed to create multiple focus points to draw the viewer's eye endlessly around the work.

 This mural is part of a broader initiative of the City of Boroondara, which aims to transform rebound walls throughout the city.
 The Arts and Culture, and Parks and Infrastructure departments coordinated the project, in consultation with the Grace Park Association.
 James’ proposal stood out for his energetic and joyful interpretation of the tennis and soccer theme and his use of colour, which is bright but also complements the existing aesthetic of Grace Park.